lindig/ocaml-hyphenate/README.md

 is used in TeX's hyphenation patterns.
 Likewise, even numbers are used to discourage hyphenation.
 Since always the maximum (in function `combine`) is used, it is possible to override decisions but numbers can't cancel each other out.
-The higher the nunber, the stronger the suitability for hypheneation or not.
+The higher the number, the stronger the suitability for hyphenation or not.

     <<hyphenate.ml>>=